 Water Ermine – 2020 (NL)

 In a wetland environment, I saw the striking white Water Ermine (Spilosoma urticae) sitting on a green grass stem.
-The milky-white forewings are elongated and there is one black dot in the centre.
-In some cases there are two or a small row of dots can be seen at the wingtip.
+The milky-white forewing is elongated and there is one black dot in the center.
+In some cases there are two or a small row of dots can be seen at the apex.
 The hindwing is solid white and both antennas are whitely pollinated.
-The Water Ermine resembles the White Ermine (Spilosoma lubricipeda), but the latter usually has many more black dots on the front wing and a black dot on the rear wing.
+The Water Ermine resembles the White Ermine (Spilosoma lubricipeda), but the latter usually has many more black dots on the forewing and a black dot on the hindwing.
 In addition, a characteristic difference is that the basal segment of the palps is yellow for the Water Ermine and not for the White Ermine.
 Another similar species is the Muslin moth (Diaphora mendica).
 The characteristic difference here is the abdomen.
 It is yellow for the Water Ermine and whitish or greyish brown for the Muslin moth.
 The flight period is from April to July in one generation and the wingspan is 38-46mm.
-Host plant: Water Dock and water Mint.
+Host plant: Water Dock and Water Mint.
 Dutch name: Sneeuwbeer.
 Frisian name: Sniebear.